How to Create an Excel File from SharePoint list Items using Power Automate?

 create an Excel file from SharePoint list using Power Automate

-We will Create a blank Excel workbook in SharePoint Document Library by selecting +New -> Excel workbook, to get the file content value we will use later in our flow.
+We will create a blank Excel workbook in the SharePoint Document Library by selecting +New -> Excel Workbook.
+This will allow us to get the file content value, which we will use later in our flow.

 power automate create excel file from sharepoint list

-Select the created Excel workbook and rename it as Excel Template as displayed below:
+Select the created Excel workbook and rename it to Excel Template, as shown below screenshot:

 create excel file from sharepoint list using power automate

-Log in to Power Automate, create an Instant Cloud Flow, then select Manually triggered Flow.
-Then click on Create.
+1. Log in to Power Automate, create an Instant Cloud Flow, and select Manually triggered Flow.
+Then, click Create.

 create excel file from sharepoint list using power automate flow

-• So click on the Next step and select Get items action to retrieve all the items from the SharePoint list.
+2. Add the Get items action to retrieve all items from the SharePoint list.
+Provide the SharePoint site address and the list name.

 How to create excel file from sharepoint list using power automate flow

-Add +new step and choose Select action to map the key-value pair like below.
+3. Add a Select action to map the key-value pair like below.
 In the Form section, pass the dynamic content values.

 {